heremaps/xyz-documentation/docs/ui/gettingstarted.md

-# Getting Started with XYZ Maps JS
+# Getting Started with Data Hub Maps JS

 Even when you're using a Playground sample as a starting point, it's good to know the mechanics of the data ends up on the map.
 And when you're starting from scratch, it's vital that you understand how to